Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Impact on exclusion curves for dark matter

-For CF$_3$I, Fig.~\ref{fig:limit_cf3i} shows the 90\% C.L. upper limit cross section from our model, from the efficiency function obtained by PICO-60 2016 \cite{Amole_2016} and the Seitz model prediction for $Q_{\rm Seitz}=13.6$ keV.
+For CF$_3$I, Fig.~\ref{fig:limit_cf3i} shows the 90\% CL upper limit cross section from our model, from the efficiency function obtained by PICO-60 2016 \cite{Amole_2016} and the Seitz model prediction for $Q_{\rm Seitz}=13.6$ keV.
 In this case, in the high WIMP mass region, we observe that the exclusion curves slightly deviate from each other since the efficiency curves do not reach 100\% for fluorine and especially carbon (Fig. \ref{fig:eff_cf3i_srim}).
 In the SI cross section, there is a relatively high discrepancy between the results in this work and in the PICO-60 2016 efficiency function for the low WIMP mass range.
-This is mainly due to the carbon nucleation efficiency, which contributes mostly to the low-mass range and is lower in our simulated results.
-On the other hand, for the SD cross section, the results are mostly consistent within the same order of magnitude, due to only fluorine and iodine contributing to the SD cross section.
-As observed previously, the discrepancy is even higher when comparing with the Seitz prediction.
+This is due mainly to the carbon nucleation efficiency, which contributes mostly to the low-mass range and is lower in our simulated results.
+On the other hand, for the SD cross section, the results are mostly consistent within the same order of magnitude due to only fluorine and iodine contributing to the SD cross section.
+As observed previously, the discrepancy is even higher when compared with the Seitz prediction.

-For argon, we estimate the 90\% C.L. cross-section limits in the SI sector shown in Fig.\ref{fig:eff_ar_limit} using the same exposure and observed event rate predicted in \cite{Giampa:2021wte, Alfonso-Pita:2023frp}.
+For argon, we estimate the 90\% CL cross-section limits in the SI sector shown in Fig.\ref{fig:eff_ar_limit} using the same exposure and observed event rate predicted in \cite{Giampa:2021wte, Alfonso-Pita:2023frp}.
 We compare our result to the Seitz model prediction at $Q_{\rm Seitz}=44.5$ eV.
 The exclusion curve predicted with our model shifts the sensitivity to higher WIMP masses as expected from the nucleation efficiency function obtained (Fig. \ref{fig:eff_ar}).
-We also present the limits obtained by the efficiency from MC-only simulation with SRIM/TRIM for $Q_{\rm Seitz}=100$ eV, which does not include MD and Lindhard correction.
+We also present the limits obtained by the efficiency from MC-only simulation with SRIM/TRIM for $Q_{\rm Seitz}=100$ eV, which does not include MD and Lindhard corrections.
 The latter is used as a comparison since a 100 eV threshold is used for the projected sensitivity of the SBC detector.
 This is more conservative than our prediction.
-It will be interesting to compare with experimental results when available in the future.
+It will be interesting to compare it with experimental results when they are available in the future.